carghir/inertia-transfer/README.md

 <div align="center">

-# Transferring the driveshaft inertia to the grid via the DC-link in back-to-back drives -- *Addendum*
+# Transferring the driveshaft inertia to the grid via the DC-link in MV drive systems -- *Addendum*
 ### Catalin Arghir, Pieder Joerg, Silvia Mastellone
 </div>

 ---

-In this archive we present the experimental results of the article [[1](#references)] submitted to IEEE Transactions on Control Systems Technology.
+This archive contains the complete experimental results of the article [[1](#references)] in preparation for submission to IEEE Transactions on Control Systems Technology.

-### A. Phase angle test
+### A. Phase jump test
 We first set the load to $-0.5p.u.$, amounting to 2.93 MW of negative (generating) load.
 We compare side-by-side the response of the two control approaches to a 60-degree phase angle shift of the infinite bus $v_{grid}$.
 The stiff grid case is presented in Fig. A1 and the weak case in Fig. A2.

 ![Fig A1:](fig/Stiff_grid_angle.png)